 A rotting and crumbling downtown Cairo.
 A composting Paris of old boulevards and incredible buildings left to decay in the sun.

-They watch the seething, moving carpet of people carry past them men in traditional jellabas and fezzes, women in black long dresses and veils, and others in Western Levi’s and cheap market t-shirts.
-Two wealthy, elderly men walk side by side in identical powder-blue safari suits, pocket squares, gold-armed oval sunglasses – glass the colour of molasses.
+We watched the seething, moving carpet of people carry past them men in traditional jellabas and fezzes.
+Women in black long dresses and veils.
+Others in Western Levi’s and cheap market t-shirts.
+Two wealthy, elderly men walked side by side in identical powder-blue safari suits, pocket squares, gold-armed oval sunglasses – glass the colour of molasses.

-Kemp realises his idea of 80 schools is never going to happen.
-How can it?
-How will they ever find a school in this place?
+I realised my idea of 80 schools was never going to happen.
+How could it?
+How could we ever find a school in this place, in this madness?

-He scans every sign on every wall.
+I scanned every sign on every wall.
 Knocking on doors from a ramshackle ‘Mr Omar Ahmed Esq.
 English School’ to the domed and towered imposing American University.
-No one shows any interest or takes these two cold-calling double-act fools seriously.
+No one showed any interest or took us two cold-calling double-act fools seriously.

-They take a seat, dejected, at the Café Riche.
-The magnet for Cairo’s intellectual life throughout the 20th Century.
+We took a seat, feeling a little dejected, at the Café Riche.
+This place was the magnet for Cairo’s intellectual life throughout the 20th Century.
 Revolutionists, poets, assassins have sat down here through the years amongst the old wood, glass, faded photos, broken pianos, secret doors, hidden basements.
 All served by waiters in their traditional flowing blue robes.

 And in 2011 it served as a refuge again, for the new protestors in this city…

-Kemp and his eager, set-faced, Passepartout – a graduate from a life of Greek protests and turmoil – walk out onto the square.
-It is an armada of tents and banners and sheets with English and Arabic slogans.
+Me and my eager, set-faced, Giristroula – a graduate from a life of Greek protests and turmoil – walked out onto the square.
+It was an armada of tents and banners and sheets with English and Arabic slogans.

-Like a camp after a great medieval battle, with the dust from the Sahara deposited on the square whipping up in puffing mistrals around their ankles.
+Like a camp after a great medieval battle, with the dust from the Sahara deposited on the square whipping up in puffing mistrals around our ankles.

-Flanked by two nose-less sphinxes, the two of them argue outside.
+Flanked by two nose-less sphinxes, we argue outside.